 \subsection{Existing Methods Using Language Models for EHR Prediction}

-Two broad approaches have emerged for leveraging language models with structured \ac{ehr} data: using model generations directly for prediction and using vector embeddings derived from the model’s hidden states.
-Early work on the generation-based approach converted structured insurance claims into short text snippets and queried an encoder–decoder model with a 512-token context limit, reporting improvements over logistic regression in few-shot regimes (16–64 examples) for end-of-life, surgery, and length-of-stay tasks \cite{hegselmann_tabllm_2023}.
-Subsequent studies explored more capable \acp{llm}, prompt design, and fine-tuning strategies on serialized \ac{ehr} inputs, generally treating prediction as text generation or calibrated scoring from logits \cite{shoham_cpllm_2024, zhu_prompting_2024, cui_llms-based_2024, acharya_clinical_2024, chen_clinicalbench_2024, makarov_large_2025}.
+Two broad approaches have emerged for leveraging language models with structured \ac{ehr} data: generation-based prediction and embedding-based prediction.
+Early work on generation-based approaches converted structured claims into short text snippets and queried encoder–decoder models with a 512-token context limit, showing improvements in few-shot regimes (16–64 examples) for end-of-life, surgery, and length-of-stay tasks \cite{hegselmann_tabllm_2023}.
+Subsequent studies explored larger \acp{llm}, prompt design, and fine-tuning strategies on serialized \ac{ehr} inputs, typically treating prediction as text generation or calibrated scoring \cite{shoham_cpllm_2024, zhu_prompting_2024, cui_llms-based_2024, acharya_clinical_2024, chen_clinicalbench_2024, makarov_large_2025}.
 One variant constrains the model’s output space to medical codes to better align free-text reasoning with code-based clinical labels, thereby bridging the gap between general-purpose language models and \ac{ehr}-specific foundation models \cite{ma_memorize_2025}.